 A popular destination amongst divers, with dive sites at Padang Bay and Pulau Menjangan, Bali attracts divers from all around.
 If you plan to do some diving during your stay, you'll want to find a policy that covers for this activity.
 It's wise to be sure of the exact details when it comes to diving cover, as the standard among insurers can vary.

 For example, Holiday Extras offer diving cover at no extra cost as part of a standard travel insurance policy.
-This free cover is only valid however, when diving up to 30m and with an instructor, so if you wish to dive deeper, you will need to take out additional cover at an extra premium.
+This complimentary cover is only valid however, when diving up to 30m and with an instructor, so if you wish to dive deeper, you will need to take out additional cover by selecting one of our 3 activity packs when getting a quote.
 For more information, check out the scuba diving travel insurance page.

 Beware the Policy Excess...

 For most claims to be considered, an insurer will usually require a small payment- known as the policy excess.
 While this is standard practice, it's important to take note of exactly how much an insurer requires as an excess, before you take out a policy with them.
 Often, travellers have decided to take out a policy that seems reasonably priced, only to find out that the policy excess is sometimes higher than expected.